jandoh07/11024515_DCIT_205_IA/README.md

 ## What I have learned from this project
-Firstly I learned how to use positioning property of relative and absolute which in the styling of my page.
+Firstly I learned how to use the positioning property of relative and absolute in the styling of my page which helped me be able to put elements on top of each other.
 I also learned that to create a responsive website it is better to start from the mobile view then later design for bigger screens which makes it easier atleast from my point of view.
 I also learned to structure my code well that is grouping the pages, images and css files in different folders.
-I also learned to use semantic tags in my html code which I don't know how well I did but I believe I did good.
+I also learned to use semantic tags in my html code.
 And those are some of the things I learned while working on this project.